microbialinformatics/microbialinformatics.github.io/index.md

 ----

 ### Assignments
-The following links go to github repositories that have the homework assignments:
+The following links go to github repositories that have the homework assignments.
+Homeworks account for 50% of the grade:

 * [Assignment 01](https://github.com/microbialinformatics/assignment01): Exploring github and markdown (Due 9/12/2014)
 * [Assignment 02](https://github.com/microbialinformatics/assignment02): Manipulating data structures in R (Due 9/26/2014)